Women’s role in video games

 A video game is seen to be a crucial part of popular culture in America and many other parts of the world.
 Identities such as gender become relevant in particular social interactions; it is the short articulation of how individuals view themselves.
 Gender is a factor in media consumption, and the video game industry is no different.
 Video game culture is strongly associated with being male-focused.
 From the last 10-15 years, leisure time activity has changed among adults and youth because of how the internet and video games dominate the lifestyle of many individuals.

 Sexism in video games is present from the dominant ideology circulated by popular culture.
 Female characters in video games are sexualized, objectified, and made to seem less significant than their male competitor.
 Padilla-Walker (2010) has proposed the media practice model as a way that emerging adults select the types of media they interact with and how these media choices further influence their identity.
-The influence videogames make on male adolescents becomes toxic.
+The influence video games have on male adolescents becomes toxic.
 Particularly when they started to pick the idea of being superior to females, this gets programmed in individuals while building their character.
-Women in video games are often underrepresented and marginalized, giving away the message that female characters in a game are less crucial, less competent, and inferior to both the male characters in the game and the ones playing the games.
-This is a result of marketing tactics over a century now using an objectified woman to construct video games and gaming as masculine (Padilla-Walker, L. 2010).
-Because designing female characters in a sexualized way serves to attract the dominant targeted market by drawing attention to their bodies and placing them in a role where they are given as a reward or motivation for the male protagonist rather than taking action of their own.
+Women in video games are often underrepresented and marginalized, giving away the message that female characters in a game are less crucial, less competent, and inferior to both the male characters in the game and those playing the games.
+This results from marketing tactics over a century now using an objectified woman to construct video games and gaming as masculine (Padilla-Walker, L. 2010).
+Because designing female characters in a sexualized way attracts the dominant targeted market by drawing attention to their bodies and placing them in a role where they are given as a reward or motivation for the male protagonist rather than taking action of their own.

-The lack of representations of marginalized (lesbian, gay, bisexual, and transgender) groups in video games often leads to unrecognized members as gamers.
-Due to the targeted marketing’s overemphasis of discrete identity like gender, sexualities, and races, which might harm players’ relationship to the game?
+The lack of representations of marginalized (lesbian, gay, bisexual, and transgender) groups in video games often leads to unrecognized gamers.
+Due to the targeted marketing’s overemphasis of discrete identities like gender, sexualities, and races might harm players’ relationship to the game?
 As Garcia E. (2019) has mentioned, women were present as “an object of men’s heterosexual fantasies.”
 Over exaggerated physical attributes in the design of female characters in some games indicate this concept.
 From traditional ideas of gender, it impacts women extensively in the gaming industry.
-Especially the common believes about videogames are for young boys and men.
-Hegemonic manhood establishes masculine behaviors, and areas, such as science, mathematics, mechanics, and technology, are thought to be male zones.
+Especially the common beliefs about video games are for young boys and men.
+Hegemonic manhood establishes masculine behaviours, and areas such as science, mathematics, mechanics, and technology are thought to be male zones.
 Those areas require rational, unemotional engagement, which by popular beliefs from history, are thought to be the men who are more capable than a female individual.

 A similar example of resistance within role-playing games is the type of avatars (game characters) that players select to become video games.
-One player reported that when his friend chooses to become the princess in a Mario Bros, he will get teased.
+One player reported that he will get teased when his friend chooses to become the princess in a Mario Bros.
 “We started calling him the princess.”.
-The problem is deeply rooted in how the individual started to think about the gender role.
+Again, the problem is deeply rooted in how the individual started to think about gender.